This episode first aired on December 2, 2018. Written by Ed Hime. Guest-stars Ellie Wallwork and Kevin Eldon.

 - To "Warriors' Gate", which also contains mirror portals in a collapsing labyrinthine Void Between the Worlds, though in this case the Blank White Void is on the other side of one of the portals, rather than the void itself.

 - Pointed out by the AV Club review: As in "Last Christmas", a companion of the Doctor is tempted to stay in a false reality in which a deceased loved one is still alive.
-The main difference is that the Solitract doesn't intend to harm Graham, whereas the Dream Crab was slowly killing Clara Oswald.
+The main difference is that the Solitract doesn't intend to harm Graham, whereas the Dream Crab was slowly killing Clara.

 - Continuity Nod: